 yarn to install

-The examples below are written as if you had configured the SDK to use the same API key for all keys.
+The examples below configure the SDK to use the same API key for all keys.

-You should configure the SDK at the start of your application, typically a file like
+You should configure the SDK at the start of your application, typically a file such as

 builder.init() as in the following example.
 Replace